Bed size: North America

-The sizes of mattresses use non-numeric labels such as a "king" or "full", but are defined in inches.
-Historically most beds were "twins" or "doubles" but in the mid-1940s larger mattresses were introduced by manufacturers.
-These were later standardized as "queen" and "king", and first made a significant impact on the market in the 1950s and 60s.
+The sizes of mattresses use non-numeric labels such as "king" or "full", but are defined in inches.
+Historically, most beds were "twins" or "doubles", but in the mid-1940s, larger mattresses were introduced by manufacturers.
+These were later standardized as "queen" and "king", and first made a significant impact on the market in the 1950s and 1960s.
 Standard mattress depth ranges from the "standard" size of 9 in to "high contour" of up to 13 in.
 Below are the standard ISPA widths and heights in the United States and Canada.